Experts in Commercial Transportation, NSC Compliance and Safety

 Log Book Auditor Training

 Federal regulations require carriers to review their driver’s logs for violations.
 (Highly recommended for Provincial Carriers) Logs are to be reviewed for form and manner, fatigue and falsification to ensure the driver is adhering to all of the NSC regulations.
 We offer log book auditing at our location or we can train your staff to be able to audit their logs.
 Training consists of regulated hours of service as well as what violations to look for, what supporting documents can be used to compare to the logs for falsification and how to write a report of the findings.
-Training is offered one on one and can be scheduled at your convenience.
+Training is offered one on one and can be scheduled at your convenience either remotely, in a classroom setting or through online training.
 Read More

 New Carrier – Applying for a Safety Fitness Certificate (SFC)